 Four years of college education and one year of internship – you didn’t endure these physical, intellectual, and financial challenges for nothing.

 You put a lot of time, effort, and money into gaining skills and knowledge.
 You know you’ve got a lot to offer.
-But at the end of the day, none of these skills are not being put to practice nor recognized.
+But at the end of the day, none of these skills are being put to practice nor recognized.

 Often for the same reasons.
 What’s even worse is the company is pretty chill about it.
 It’s a red flag that the company does not care and they are not willing to change the faulty work environment for their people to stay.

-If a corporation’s revenues have stalled, there are often fewer opportunities for employers to see growth in their own careers.
+If a corporation’s revenues have stalled, there are often fewer opportunities for employers to see growth in their careers.
 It may be time to expand your horizons if you see the company going downhill for more than a couple of years.

-We all experience lack of motivation at work every once in a while.
-We’re humans – it’s in our nature to get sick of something repetitive, complain about it with burning passion, and seek excitement.
+We all experience a lack of motivation at work every once in a while.
+We’re humans – it’s in our nature to get sick of something repetitive, complain about it with a burning passion, and seek excitement.